CruxConnect/crux-docs/_ordering_retailer/create_order.md

 <!-- task-github-127 can we starndize SKU objects -->

 quantity
-: (number) The Quantity ordered of the SKU ID
+: (integer) The Quantity ordered of the SKU ID

 sku_id
 : (string) The SKU ID is the SKU provided by the supplier which identifies that product you are purchasing